NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     Allows you to bind to non-local interfaces.
     For example for non-existent IP addresses that are going to exist later on, with host failover configuration.
-    This is a lot like interface-automatic, but that one services all interfaces and with this option you can select which (future) interfaces Unbound provides service on.
+    This is a lot like
+    :ref:`interface-automatic:<unbound.conf.interface-automatic>`, but that one
+    services all interfaces and with this option you can select which (future) interfaces Unbound provides service on.
     This option needs Unbound to be started with root permissions on some systems.
     The option uses IP_BINDANY on FreeBSD systems and SO_BINDANY on OpenBSD